Trump In Asia: A 'Rebalance' Toward Trade

 As allies and partners digest the president's remarks, they might also consider what he did not say.

-Not once did President Trump use the phrase "American leadership" in a major speech or statement.
-This phrase, a staple of his predecessors, is a bedrock of American rhetoric to reassure regional allies and friends, and deter and dissuade potential foes.
+Not once did Trump use the phrase "American leadership" in a major speech or statement.
+This phrase, a staple of his predecessors, is a bedrock of American rhetoric to reassure regional allies and friends and deter and dissuade potential foes.
 The president instead offered the region a tepid "renewed partnership."
 This is curious because during its first year in office, the administration has robustly engaged regional leaders.

 President Trump did not link his call for a "free and open Indo-Pacific" with a call for cooperation among alliances and democratic friends.
-Such a vision marginalizes the shared values and interests of long-held alliances, as well as an ongoing effort to network American allies and friends together—such as the quadrilateral meeting among the U.S., Japan, Australia and India on APEC's sidelines.
+Such a vision marginalizes the shared values and interests of long-held alliances, as well as an ongoing effort to network American allies and friends together — such as the quadrilateral meeting among the U.S., Japan, Australia and India on APEC's sidelines.

 Despite this muted presidential message about alliances, the U.S. is in fact continuing to consolidate defense relations with Japan, Korea and Australia, has assisted the Philippines in defeating ISIS militants and hosted a controversial visit of Thailand's unelected military leader.

-The president took up the North Korea issue everywhere he went — but his address in Vietnam made no pitch to a region-wide audience to enforce sanctions or end trade and diplomatic recognition of Pyongyang.
+The president took up the North Korea issue everywhere he went — but his address in Vietnam made no pitch to a regionwide audience to enforce sanctions or end trade and diplomatic recognition of Pyongyang.

 Also notable is his anodyne approach to the South China Sea, where China and several countries in the region, including Vietnam, have been locked in a bitter dispute over the status of islands.
 Trump simply said he favored "freedom of navigation and overflight including open shipping lanes."
 He later offered to "help mediate or arbitrate" — an offer Vietnam's President Tran Dai Quang deflected during a press briefing.